golang-module/carbon/README.md

 #### Donators

-If you love `Carbon`, why not [buy developer a cup of coffee](https://www.gouguoyin.cn/zanzhu.html)?
+Carbon is an open source project that runs on donations to pay the bills e.g. our domain name, gitbook, netlify and serverless hosting.
+If you want to support Carbon, you can [buy developer a cup of coffee](https://www.gouguoyin.cn/zanzhu.html)

 #### References